2009 NBA playoffs: Overview

 The Portland Trail Blazers made the playoffs for the first time since 2003 and earned home court advantage in a playoff series for the first time since 2000.

 The Miami Heat and the Chicago Bulls returned to the playoffs after a one-year absence.
 They pushed their first round opponents, the Atlanta Hawks and Boston Celtics (respectively) to seven games before losing.

 The first round series between the Boston Celtics and Chicago Bulls set an NBA Playoff record for the most overtime games (4) and periods (7) played.
 However, the Boston Celtics prevailed in seven games.

-With their first round win over the Portland Trail Blazers Houston Rockets won a first round series for the first time since 1997, when they last made the conference finals.
+With their first round win over the Portland Trail Blazers, the Houston Rockets won a first round series for the first time since 1997, when they last made the conference finals.
 They pushed the eventual champion Lakers to seven games before losing.
 The Rockets would not return to the playoffs until 2013.

 With their first round win over the Miami Heat, the Atlanta Hawks won a playoff series for the first time since 1999.
 However, they were swept by the Cleveland Cavaliers in the conference semifinals.

 With their first round win over the New Orleans Hornets, the Denver Nuggets won a playoff series for the first time since 1994, when they became the first eighth seed to win a playoff series.

 As for the Detroit Pistons and San Antonio Spurs, they failed to advance past the first round for the first time since 2000.
-The Pistons were swept by the Cleveland Cavaliers, while the Spurs lost to the Dallas Mavericks in a five game upset.
-The Pistons would not return to the playoffs until 2016, while the Spurs would extract revenge against the Mavericks in next year’s playoffs.
+The Pistons were swept by the Cleveland Cavaliers, while the Spurs lost to the Dallas Mavericks in a five-game upset.
+The Pistons would not return to the playoffs until 2016, while the Spurs would exact revenge against the Mavericks in next year's playoffs.